 Rain photography can be demanding especially for photographers who aren't used to shooting in inclement weather.
 You need to take into account low light, cloudy skies, unsaturated colors and of course lots of water and reflections!
 It's tricky to find the right camera settings for such conditions but it's not impossible either – you just need to keep your camera dry, make sure to have a plastic bag and umbrella around (in case of a heavy rain), and have some creative ideas.

-Check out the following tips and tricks on camera settings for rain photography – they will make your rainy photo-shoots much more enjoyable!
+Check out the following tips and tricks on camera settings for rain photography – they will make your shooting in the rain much more enjoyable!

 Visualize The Atmosphere You Want To Achieve

 Your camera settings for rain photography should depend on the type of photography you do and the mood you want to achieve.
 Do you shoot landscapes or portraits?
 Do you want your images to look ominous or romantic?
 Do you want them to be properly exposed or more on the dark side?
 Do you maybe want to play with slow shutter speed and create a soft painterly vibe, like the one you can see in impressionist paintings?
 Always ask yourself these questions before you start your photo session – having a clear plan in your mind will save you time!
 Many photographers who shoot in the rain already have a plan before they head out – they know what they want to capture and they have a basic idea of what props to bring and what camera settings to use.